Data Management

 class ApprovmentProcess(Process):

-# Avaible as process.data['approved'] as process.approved
+# Stored as process.data['approved'], accessible as process.approved

 approved = jsonstore.BooleanField(default=False)